 All these fluids circulate when the vehicle is on, and all of them can easily catch fire if their lines, hoses or reservoirs hit.
 Combined with another aggravating factor, such as a vehicle crash or a failed part, the result could be a fire.
 Although such a blaze is most likely to start in the engine bay, where all these hazardous liquids are concentrated, keep in mind that some of them, such as fuel and brake fluid, are moving along the entire length of the car.

 An engine that overheats and causes the car to catch fire is a particularly good example of how one problem can lead to another.
 A car engine probably will not overheat enough to simply burst into flames all on its own.
-But what can happen is that the engine can overheat cause internal fluids, such as oil and coolant, to rise to dangerous temperature and start spilling out of their designated circulation areas resulting in hot fluids encountering wires.
+But what can happen is that the engine can overheat cause internal fluids, such as oil and coolant, to rise to dangerous temperatures and start spilling out of their designated circulation areas resulting in hot fluids encountering wires.

 When this happens, they drip, drizzle and spurt across the engine bay and into the exhaust system, landing on other hot parts, where they can easily ignite and spread.
 The engine simply overheats because the heat cannot escape from the engine bay.
 This could be caused by a lot of complications, but the most common is due to a faulty radiator fan, a leak in the cooling system, a broken water pump or a clogged coolant hose.

 Incidents are inevitable, but taking precautionary steps is our choice.
 Protect yourself from vehicles fire.
 For more protection, place a fire extinguisher in your car or lorry.
 This will do to extinguish small fires igniting from your vehicle before it gets worse.
 If it’s not for you, fire your fire extinguisher may be a life savior for other people.
 Safety Forever Fire Never!

 If you like this article, don’t forget to Like and Share!